-Hands-on multimedia exhibits with videos and interactive activities, the museum mainly focuses on royal culture, traditional performance and royal ceremonies.
-Interesting histories of Rattanakosin are also provided, with thorough discussions of the population and the numerous craft-cultures which have been a part of the city since its birth.
-It should be mentioned that the museum is far more Thai propaganda than unbiased fact, but even with that in mind it is beautifully displayed and presented.
+Different angles on the history of the old quarter are also provided, with thorough discussions of the area’s development and population through the decades.
+One section spotlights the numerous craft villages which have been a part of the city since its birth.
+It should be mentioned that the museum is more Thai propaganda than unbiased fact, but even with that in mind it is beautifully presented.